landisdesign/react-credit-card-display/README.md

 This project is licensed under a MIT license, found [here](./LICENSE.md).

-The SVG card icons are the property of [Volusion Services](https://codepen.io/volusion/pen/ogqWoj).
-Their license can be found [as part of this project](./src/CardDisplay/icons/README.md).
+The SVG card icons are the property of [Volusion Services](https://codepen.io/volusion/details/ogqWoj).
+Their license can be found there.